alexa-ngo/tic-tac-toe/README.md

 # Tic-Tac-Toe Game ❌⭕❌⭕

-This is a simple text console-based implementation of the Tic-tac-toe game.
+This is a simple text console-based implementation of the Tic-Tac-Toe game.

 ### How to Start Playing: